minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 ## More SPA like

-TODO: add description
+Let's introduce the navbar and add a dog menu as well as Pokemon to make it a little more SPA-like.

 ### 1. Set up react-router
 Install react-router
 Make sure the current directory is directly under the React project you created, and run the following command:

-**Note:** If you haven't stopped the process, use Ctrl + c to stop running
+- **Note:** If you haven't stopped the process, use Ctrl + c to stop running
+- TIPS:
+  - About react-router, routing
+    - React Router is a popular routing library for React applications.
+      - Other libraries and frameworks have their own routing solutions.
+For example, Angular has Angular Router, Vue has Vue Router, and so on
+    - Routing is a concept that applies to various libraries and frameworks beyond React.
+      - In the context of web development, routing involves handling different URLs or paths and mapping them to specific components or actions within your application.
+It allows you to navigate between different views or pages and maintain the state of the application based on the current URL.

 ```sh
 npm install react-router-dom